areggalstyan/reforging/README.md

 Specifies the amount of food subtracted from the player when activating the ability.

-##### maxDistance: double

-Specifies the maximum distance that the weapon travels before disappearing.

-##### damageAmplifier: double
+##### damageFactor: double

-Specifies how the amplifier applied to the weapons usual damage when thrown.
+Specifies the factor that is applied to the weapon's normal damage.

 ##### speed: double

-Specifies the speed of the weapon when thrown in blocks.
+Specifies the speed of the weapon when thrown in blocks per tick.

-##### range: double
+##### duration: int

-Specifies the maximum distance from the weapon which will damage an entity.
+Specifies the duration in ticks (1 second = 20 ticks).

 #### teleportAbility: object

-Allows players to teleport at the direction that they are looking.
+Teleports the player in their facing direction.

 ##### price: object